 He expanded business interests into finance, insurance, real estate, advertising, oil and gas and cattle ranching.

-Accomplishments/Awards: In 2011, Mike semi-retired to spend some time on philanthropy – the majority of which is done in Cameron and Starr Counties due to their socioeconomic data.
+Accomplishments/Awards: Beginning in 2011, Mike has committed to spend more of his time on philanthropy – the majority of which is done in Cameron and Starr Counties due to their socioeconomic data.
 He also owns a residence in both.

 Resides: DFW, Cameron County and Starr County.